 Top 10 Facts You Probably Did Not Know About David Bowie

-As said about his insanity thanks to Ziggy Stardust, he struggled with mental stability.
-1976 was his worst year on drugs, and lived on a diet only with red peppers, milk and drugs.
+As said about his insanity due to Ziggy Stardust, he struggled with mental stability.
+1976 was his worst year on drugs, and he lived on a diet only consisting of red peppers, milk, and drugs.
 He barely slept, as he worked throughout the night.
-It was also unbelievable that Bowie started behaving unusually, keeping urine in his refrigerator so that "no other wizard could use it to enchant him".
+It was also unbelievable that Bowie started behaving unusually, keeping urine in his refrigerator so that "no other wizard could use it to enchant him."
 He also suffered from paranoid delusions.

-In 2002, Bowie revealed the crazy things he and Lennon did while on holiday in Hong Kong in the 1970s.
-They said they were trying to find a place to eat monkeys' brains.
-When Lennon came back to Bowie, he said he drank snake's blood, and then came telling Bowie, "open your mouth" to a "thousand-day-old egg cooked in horse piss".
-Bowie claimed it was the worst thing he ever eaten.
+In 2002, Bowie revealed the wild adventures he and Lennon embarked on while holidaying in Hong Kong during the 1970s.
+They were on a quest to try exotic dishes, such as monkeys' brains.
+Lennon later shared that he had consumed snake's blood and presented Bowie with a "thousand-day-old egg cooked in horse urine."
+Bowie described it as the worst thing he had ever eaten.

 I suspect he may have just been guessing what it was.
-Still a pretty cruel prank.
+Still, it was a pretty cruel prank.

-In 1996, Bowie became the first major artist to release a single via internet download with "Telling Lies", which took about 11 minutes to download.
-Two years later, he announced that he would launch his own internet service provider, BowieNet.
+In 1996, Bowie became the first major artist to release a single via internet download with "Telling Lies," which took about 11 minutes to download.
+Two years later, he announced the launch of his own internet service provider, BowieNet.

 Bowie had a horrible experience with tea during his childhood.
 His parents took him on a boat trip up the Thames, where he drank tea that has been stewing for seven years.
 Bowie grew up to never touch the stuff again.

-While Bowie was performing in Oslo, Norway in 2004, a fan threw a lollipop onto the stage, as the stick hit Bowie's eye.
-An aide rushed onstage to ensure if he was seriously injured.
-Thankfully, Bowie was fine and continued performing shortly after.
+While performing in Oslo, Norway in 2004, Bowie was struck in the eye by a lollipop thrown by a fan.
+An aide quickly came onstage to check if he was seriously injured.
+Fortunately, Bowie was not harmed and resumed his performance shortly after.

-One of Bowie's then-new songs, "Space Oddity" was played by the BBC over its coverage of Apollo 11's lunar landing.
-It ended up becoming his first hit, and led on to him becoming one of the greatest musical icons of all time.
+One of Bowie's then-new songs, "Space Oddity," was played by the BBC over its coverage of Apollo 11's lunar landing.
+It ended up becoming his first hit and led him to become one of the greatest musical icons of all time.

 A few months after Bowie died, a lock of his hair cut in 1983 by a wig mistress at Madame Tussauds went up for auction and sold for $18,750.